molgenis/molgenis-ops-helm/charts/molgenis-hubot/README.md

 ## Configuration
 ### Environment variables
-Environment variables can be defined in `hubot.hubot.config`
+Environment variables can be defined in `hubot.hubot.config`.
+Check the values.yaml.
 #### `HUBOT_JENKINS_URL`
 Location of the jenkins server.
 #### `HUBOT_REGISTRY_URL`